openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

     Example: ``{"position" : 3}``

-    When this user last interacted with this course/chapter/etc., they clicked on the third child element.
+    When this user last interacted with this course/chapter/etc., she clicked on the third child element.
 Note that the position is a simple index and not a ``module_id``, so if you rearranged the order of the contents, it would not be smart enough to accommodate the changes and would point users